LexILuthor/Sellke/README.md

 # Sellke_Algorithm
 An implementation of the sellke algorithm to simulate SEIR epidemics

+Parameters (Population, gamma, beda ny) can be modified in the file "InputSellke.txt" in the folder "Output file"

 It writes a .csv file with five columns.

 1. the number of Suscettible individuals